 The cafe I visited was called Caouthchow Restaurant Glacier and an incredibly nice French man was the chef, server, and resident of this awesome house/restaurant.
 In Southeast Asia, you can never be sure what to expect to come out on your plate and I am the furthest thing from a food critic.

 2. Take a break at Sunshine Hill Viewpoint

-Along the journey there are many cliffside cafes and eateries with stunning views of the ocean.
-Each time we saw a cafe with a view we stopped off and bought a bottle of water or a coffee and took a few photos and took in the scenery.
+Along the journey, there are many cliffside cafes and eateries with stunning views of the ocean.
+Each time we saw a cafe with a view we stopped off and bought water or a coffee and took a few photos and took in the scenery.
 Sunshine Hill Viewpoint was my favorite on Koh Lanta as the water below had amazing colors.
+I’ve heard that going here for sunrise is one of the best things to do in Koh Lanta.
 Blue became green and orange became blue in a mixture of tones washing around in the ocean below.